mozilla/pkipolicy/rootstore/policy.md

     of time;
 8.  the point-in-time date, for those that are for a point in time;
-9.  the date the report was issued (which will necessarily be after the end date or point-in-time date); and
+9.  the date the report was issued (which will necessarily be after the end date or point-in-time date);
+10. the facility site locations that were examined (e.g. Toronto datacenter);
+    and
-10. For ETSI, a statement to indicate if the audit was a full audit, and which parts of the criteria were applied, e.g. DVCP, OVCP, NCP, NCP+, LCP, EVCP, EVCP+, QCP-w, Part1 (General Requirements), and/or Part 2 (Requirements for trust service providers).
+11. For ETSI, a statement to indicate if the audit was a full audit, and which parts of the criteria were applied, e.g. DVCP, OVCP, NCP, NCP+, LCP, EVCP, EVCP+, QCP-w, Part1 (General Requirements), and/or Part 2 (Requirements for trust service providers).